Searching for Periodicity in FRB 20240114A: Periodicity?

-Eq.~\ref{omegadot} shows that large negative $\dot\omega$ only occurs for neutron stars that are both young and comparatively weakly magnetized; in other words, not magnetars.
-Quantitatively, our failure to find periodicity (for any possible $\omega$) with ${\dot\omega} \in [10^{-6},10^{-6}]$ s$^{-2}$ indicates $\mu_{33} \le 0.57 A_y^{-3/2}$.
+In the model of steady dipole spindown, Eq.~\ref{omegadot} shows that large negative $\dot\omega$ only occurs for neutron stars that are both young and comparatively weakly magnetized; in other words, not magnetars.
+Quantitatively, the failure to find periodicity (for any possible $\omega$) with ${\dot\omega} \in [-10^{-6},10^{-6}]$ s$^{-2}$ indicates $\mu_{33} \le 0.57 A_y^{-3/2}$ {if the modulation amplitude of the received signal $M \ge 0.15$}.
 If $A > 1\,$y, the implied $\mu_{33}$ would be below the range considered to characterize magnetars.
 Larger $|\dot\omega|$ outside the range calculated would require $\omega$ so large as to be inconsistent with Eq.~\ref{omega} and the assumptions of magnetar fields and $A > 1\,$y.

 The possible presence of phase drift is an obstacle to coherent combination of data from observing sessions separated by days.
 Even if $\dot \omega$ were allowed for, over such longer intervals higher derivatives of $\omega$ become significant; measurements of radio pulsars show that these higher derivatives may vary unpredictably.